How to Backtest Stock Chart Patterns: A Step-by-Step Guide Using Real Data

 The result is either over-detection (flagging every minor pullback as a bull flag) or under-detection (missing obvious patterns because one parameter is slightly off).
 Either way, the backtest statistics are unreliable.

 Chart Library takes a fundamentally different approach.
-Instead of defining patterns with geometric rules, we use 384-dimensional embedding vectors that capture the full shape of price action, volume dynamics, volatility, and VWAP deviation.
-Two charts are "similar" if their embedding vectors are close together in Euclidean space — no arbitrary parameter thresholds required.
+Instead of defining patterns with geometric rules, we use fixed-dim embedding vectors that capture the full shape of price action, volume dynamics, volatility, and VWAP deviation.
+Two charts are "similar" if their embedding vectors are close together in embedding space — no arbitrary parameter thresholds required.

 What You Need